 The other method is Online Reputation Management (ORM) content suppression campaigns in the form of a positive content blitz.

 Businesses often rely on the Web to connect with customers.
 Their online reputations are critical for continued growth.
 Celebrities and public figures also depend on positive reputations; a disgruntled former employee, an angry customer, or someone with a grudge can easily ruin an online reputation with a few keystrokes.

 What can you do in these situations?
 It’s time to call in professional help.
 Online Reputation Management (RM for short) is the principle of restoring damaged reputations using proven content development strategies.

 Say, for example, that negative press coverage of your business shows up in the top results when customers do a Google search for your business name.
 Reputation management strategies combat that by flooding the Internet with fresh, relevant, and positive content.

 A reputation strategy can be to rank videos, press releases, web articles, and blog posts, just to name a few.
 The way this works is that Google and the other search engines index the fresh content, helping to push down any negative search results.
 In a matter of days or weeks, the negative listings may no longer be on the first page of a given search.

 It can be frustrating to learn that your online reputation has been damaged.
 Bad reviews or unflattering press can work to drive customers toward your competitors, eating into your revenue streams.
 Recovering a damaged reputation is the key to retaining customers and to attract new ones.
-While there are several methods of restoring a damaged reputation, experienced reputation management professionals are the ideal solution.
+While there are several methods of restoring a damaged reputation, experienced ORM professionals are the ideal solution.
 With time-honored techniques and old-fashioned hard work, these professionals can put your business back into the positive frame that helps you grow.

 Contact us to receive your free reputation management analysis today.